 Is a Medicare Advantage Plan Right for You?

-You've probably seen the commercials with Joe Namath touting all the extra benefits of a Medicare Advantage plan.
+You've probably seen the commercials touting all the extra benefits of a Medicare Advantage plan.
 Rides to doctor's appointments!
 Meals delivered to your home!
 Dental, hearing and vision, all covered at no additional cost!
 The extra benefits are real, but so are the trade-offs.

 Unlike original Medicare, which is health insurance administered by the federal government, Medicare Advantage plans are private health insurance.
-A decade ago, only 24% of Medicare beneficiaries selected Advantage plans; today, it's 54%, according to the Kaiser Family Foundation.
-The plans have skyrocketed in popularity because they often have lower premiums and additional benefits.
+A decade ago, only 24% of Medicare beneficiaries selected Advantage plans; today, the number is 54%, according to KFF.
+The plans have skyrocketed in popularity because they often have lower premiums than original Medicare and additional benefits.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.